risk-first/website/Agency-Risk.md

 We shouldn't expect people on a project to sacrifice their personal lives for the success of the project, right?  <!-- tweet-end --> Except that ["Crunch Time"](https://en.wikipedia.org/wiki/Video_game_developer#"Crunch_time") is exactly how some software companies work:

 > "Game development... requires long working hours and dedication...
-Some video game developers (such as Electronic Arts) have been accused of the excessive invocation of "crunch time".
-"Crunch time" is the point at which the team is thought to be failing to achieve milestones needed to launch a game on schedule. " - [Crunch Time, _Wikipedia_](https://en.wikipedia.org/wiki/Video_game_developer#"Crunch_time")
+Some video game developers (such as Electronic Arts) have been accused of the excessive invocation of 'crunch time'.
+'Crunch time' is the point at which the team is thought to be failing to achieve milestones needed to launch a game on schedule. " - [Crunch Time, _Wikipedia_](https://en.wikipedia.org/wiki/Video_game_developer#"Crunch_time")

 People taking time off, going to funerals, looking after sick relatives and so on are all acceptable forms of [Agency Risk](Agency-Risk). <!-- tweet-end --> They are the [Attendant Risk](Glossary#attendant-risk) of having _staff_ rather than _slaves_.

 ### The Hero

-> "The one who stays later than the others is a hero. " - [Hero Culture, _Ward's Wiki_](http://wiki.c2.com/?HeroCulture) <!-- tweet-end -->
+> "The one who stays later than the others is a hero. " - [Hero Culture, _Ward's Wiki_](http://wiki.c2.com/?HeroCulture)

 Heroes put in more hours and try to rescue projects single-handedly, often cutting corners like team communication and process in order to get there.